Looking for the latest release notes? View release notes for SafeAssign.

 - In its menu, select Set Available.

-- On the Administrator Panel, select Course Settings in the Courses menu.
+- From the Administrator Panel, under Courses, select Course Settings .

 - Select Course Tools.